headlinez.news Live news trend intelligence

 How fast coverage is spreading — measured hourly from article rate × source diversity.
 How this works →

-NATO’s Secretary General announced plans to acquire **up to 10 Saab GlobalEyes** aircraft as a replacement for the aging **E-3 Sentry fleet**, according to *Breaking Defense*.
-The move follows a broader push to modernize surveillance capabilities, with additional deals—including **up to five Northrop Grumman Triton drones** for maritime monitoring—signed at a NATO industry forum, per *Defense News* and *Reuters*.
+NATO’s Secretary General announced plans to acquire **up to 10 Saab GlobalEyes aircraft** as a replacement for the aging E-3 Sentry fleet, according to *Breaking Defense* and *Reuters*.
+The move comes alongside a separate deal for **up to five Northrop Grumman Triton drones** for maritime surveillance, as reported by *Defense News*.

 Topics